 - If your hot weather vacation is on the beach we would advise cutting this list down even further.
 There’s no need for multiple pairs of shoes if you’ll be barefoot 90% of your vacation.

-Note: The links below may contain affiliate links meaning purchasing an item through them will give us a small commission at no cost to you.
+Note: We are Amazon Affiliates.
+The links below may contain affiliate links meaning purchasing an item through them will give us a small commission at no cost to you.
 Thanks for supporting Miles Less Traveled!

-- Shorts (1 active, 1 normal pair or skirt for women)
+- Shorts (1 active, 1 normal pair) Mens and Womens

 Shoes are the hardest thing to get a handle on for active travelers.
 We’ve fallen victim many times to the old “But what if I end up needing rock climbing shoes” adage before.
 The thing is, most activities can be done in the same kinds of shoes, and if there’s ever a need for something very specific, they can be rented from an outdoors store or scrounged up on the internet.
 In hot weather, you really don’t need much on your feet.